parvezs27/Excel-Clothing-Store-Analysis/README.md

 1. Compare the sales and orders using a single chart
 2. Which month had the highest sales and count of orders?
-3. Who purchased more, men or women?
+3. Who generated the most sales, women or men?
 4. What are the different statuses of orders?
 5. Which are the top 10 states contributing most to sales?
 6. What is the relationship between age and gender based on number of purchases?
-7. Which channel is contributing to maximum sales?
+7. Which channels are contributing the most to sales?
 8. Highest selling category?

 We have been given the dataset in the form of an excel file (link below).
 We will begin with data cleaning, then move onto processing, analysis and finally dashboard creation.